googleinterns/vt-usage/capstone/feed-fetching/README.md

 # VirusTotal Feed fetching

 This script fetches VT feed once in 15 minutes and adds it to a new elasticsearch index.

+## Dependencies

+* Python >=3.5
+* virtualenv

 ## Deployment